bhodorog/pytest-vts/README.md

 [![PyPi version](https://img.shields.io/pypi/v/pytest-vts.svg)](https://pypi.python.org/pypi/pytest-vts/)

 Automatic recorder for http stubbed [pytest][](s) using [responses][] library.
-VTS stands for Video Tests System and has been inspired from [VHS][Videotape format war wiki].
+VTS stands for Video Tests System and has been inspired by [VHS][Videotape format war wiki].

-# TOC
 1. [How to use it](#how-to-use-it)
     1. [Simple example](#simple-example)
     2. [Customise vts fixture](#customise-vts)